jb2849/MOIR/README.md

 # MOIR
 Some rough dynamic examples of MOIR as shown below images.
+The examples are scratched by some intermediate results during the optimization.
-The codes may release as an encrypted software in future depending on the confidential requirements from authorities.
+The source codes may release as original scripts or as an encrypted software in future depending on the confidential requirements from authorities.

-This repo is created by
+# Author

 Junchi Bin, MASc